-- 4.8.1.Staff will follow the reporting procedures outlined in this policy.
-However, they may also share information directly with Children's Social Care, police, or the NSPCC if: - 4.8.2.
-The situation is an emergency and the Designated Safeguarding Lead Caroline Thompson their deputy Ian Wright the Vice Principal/Principal are all unavailable - 4.8.3.
-They are convinced that a direct report is the only way to ensure the child's safety.
+- 4.8.1.
+Staff will follow the reporting procedures outlined in this policy.
+However, they may also share information directly with Children's Social Care, police, or the NSPCC if: - The situation is an emergency and the Designated Safeguarding Lead Sarah Williams or Caroline Thompson or their deputy DSLs, Ian Wright, Shannon Nichols or if the Principal are all unavailable - They are convinced that a direct report is the only way to ensure the child's safety.